Unity-Technologies/com.unity.probuilder/docs/docs/toolbar/tool-panels.md

 1. Open the New Shape Tool
 1. If "Shape Preview" is enabled, you will see a blue Preview Object in the scene
-1. Choose the Shape you'd like to create (ie, Cube, Cylinder, Torus, etc)
+1. Choose the Shape you'd like to create (ex, Cube, Cylinder, Torus, etc)
-1. Set the options (ie, width, height, radius, number of stairs, etc)
+1. Set the options (ex, width, height, radius, number of stairs, etc)
 1. You may Move or Rotate the Preview Object within your scene
 1. Once ready, click "Build Shape" to create your final Shape